 LGBTQ Family Building Options (Co-Sponsored by the MSU LGBTQ Center)

 Safe Space Training with the LGBTQ Center

 Resume Workshop with Career Services

-For those who would like to learn more about this organization, or would like to join the GSO, please send an e-mail to firstname.lastname@example.org.
+For those who would like to learn more about this organization, please send an e-mail to firstname.lastname@example.org.